I have told no one this story—not until this moment.

 On a slightly run-down street, I walked by a girl not older than seventeen but whose smile had the air of an old soul.
 She told me she was Romani, and offered me a one-hour reading for 30 francs.
 I had the feeling I was being played—and also that, years later, this would make for a good story.

 I gave her the 30 francs.
-She ushered me into a room lit only by a small window cut into thick stucco walls.
+She ushered me into a room lit only by a small window cut into the thick stucco wall.

 We sat across a small table.
 She took my hands in hers, turning my palms upward.
 I expected her to read my palms and issue a prediction.
 Instead, she gently closed her eyes.